mahmoud-mahdy/CLI_for_coffe_shop/MovieLens_data_pipeline/README.md

 The Dashboard can be accessed in the using the following link: [Dashboard](https://lookerstudio.google.com/reporting/a937b3d1-6f12-4857-827d-347ab817960d)

-Note: Most accurate tags table take more time than the rest please be patient.
+Note: Most accurate tags table take more time please be patient.
 It has to go through more data than the reset.

 ![dashboard](Images/dashboard.png)